lispyclouds/climate/README.md

 Alpha, stabilising API and looking for design/usage feedback!

 ### Ideally support:
-- More of the OpenAPI types and their checks. eg arrays, enums, objects, multi types etc
+- more of the OpenAPI types and their checks. eg arrays, enums, objects, multi types etc
-- Type checking request bodies of certain MIME types
+- type checking request bodies of certain MIME types eg, `application/json`
+- better handling of request bodies eg, providing a stdin or a curl like notation for a file `@payload.json` etc.

 ### Installation